ShiviPro/progress-checklist/MajorProject_1.md

 - [x] Delete any address.
 - [ ] You can choose a single address to deliver the order.

-_Note: There is a weird bug in address deletion logic, which causes the btn to work only 50% of all the times it's clicked.
-I will fix this next._

 ## Checkout
 - [ ] Once you choose the address, you can click on the checkout button which would show the order summary and a message - "Order Placed Successfully."
 Save orders placed in your backend.